ubclaunchpad/LP-website/handbook/recruitment/designer.md

 As a designer at UBC Launch Pad, you will be working with other designers and developers to ideate and build a project for 4-8 months!
 You will be creating beautiful interfaces that provide great user experiences while being supported by Launch Pad’s design lead and your team’s tech lead.

 Learn more about us on our [website](https://ubclaunchpad.com/) or our [club manifesto](https://docs.ubclaunchpad.com/handbook/manifesto), which includes our vision and code of conduct.
+You can also learn about how recruitment works in Launch Pad in our [recruitment overview](/handbook/recruitment/overview.md).

 <!-- Comment out when accepting applications, also uncomment the form at the bottom -->
 ::: tip We are not currently accepting applications for this role.